Schulte United Building

 Schulte United Building, also known as Broadway Arts Tower and Broadway Interiors, is a historic five-story building located at 529 S. Broadway in the Jewelry District and Broadway Theater District in the historic core of downtown Los Angeles.

 History

 Schulte United Building, built in 1928, was originally home to the Schulte United department store and a 125-seat cafeteria.
 Schulte United vacated the building upon its bankruptcy in the 1960s, and the upper stores remained vacant for the next four decades.

 In 1979, the Broadway Theater and Commercial District was added to the National Register of Historic Places, with this building listed as a contributing property in the district.

-The building was bought for $3.1 million in 2012, then an additional $2 million was spent converting the interior to offices.
+After the building was bought in 2012, an additional $2 million was spent converting the interior to offices.
 This conversion, first of the Historic Commercial Reuse Initiative meant to revitalize the dormant historic buildings on Broadway, was completed in 2014, at which point the building was renamed Broadway Arts Tower.
 Also in 2014, the building was awarded $15,489 through the Bringing Back Broadway initiative to buy decorative fluted hood lights to illuminate its top-floor signage.